Hi9Here/deko-app/README.md

 * Quick Check to see it works locally
 * Put Pull Request In
 * woisme pulls in the pull request and tests locally

+#### Test 1
   - Login
-  - View Page
+  - View Deck
+  - Navigate Between Pillars
-  - Add Card
+  - Add Card Title and Description
-  - Add Text
   - Add Image
-  - See Text Change in View
+  - Title and Description in Card View
+  - Edit Image
-  - See Change in Card on Deck
+  - Image has changed in Card View before returning from Deck View
-  - Edit by Changing Image
-  - See that Image has changed
+  - Image has changed in Deck View
+  - Edit Title and Description
-  - Change Title and Description
+  - Title and Description has changed in Card View before returning from Deck View
+  - Title and Descrioption changed in Deck View
-  - Change content in Quill
+  - Edit Quill
-  - Check in View
+  - Text Changed in View
-  - Check on Deck
+  - Text Stays Changed Returning from Deck View
   - Delete Card

-* The deck is then shared as Anon and viewed in an Icognito browser.
+#### Test 2
+  - Open an Anon Link from another Account
+  - Open Card

 * If it passes all this it then get's deployed and the coder is informed on Slack.
 If not then errors are passed back to the coder on Slack and the pull request is refused.